 What is a life insurance medical exam?

-A life insurance health exam is typically considered a simple physical.
-It’s often part of the underwriting process, or the process your insurer has you go through in order to determine your specific characteristics and risks.
-Using this information helps the carrier determine if they will approve your application and how much they will charge you for your insurance policy.
+A life insurance medical exam is typically a simple physical.
+It’s often part of the underwriting process, or the process your insurer has you go through in order to determine your specific characteristics and risk level.
+The information helps the carrier determine if it will approve your application and how much it will charge you for your insurance policy.
 As a result, the life insurance physical exam is a step you’ll most likely need to take before you can get a life insurance policy.
 (That assumes the policy requires a medical exam.
 We’ll address no-exam life insurance products later in this article.)

 Instead of going to your doctor for this exam, you can usually arrange to have the life insurance company send a technician to your home or office at a time that works for your schedule.
-You can also go to a lab facility, if you prefer.
-The exam itself usually lasts about 30 minutes.
-There are two parts to a life insurer’s medical underwriting process:
+You may also be able to go to a lab facility if you prefer.
+A life insurance medical exam usually consists of two parts — a medical questionnaire and a physical examination — and the entire process generally takes around 30 minutes.

 1. Medical questionnaire

-A medical history interview may be conducted over the phone prior to your paramedical exam, or during the physical exam.
-If conducted during the physical exam, the technician will ask you a series of health-related questions designed to give the life insurance company an idea of how healthy you are.
+A medical exam for life insurance may include a medical history interview.
+The interview may be conducted over the phone prior to your medical exam or during the physical exam.
+You will usually be asked a series of health-related questions designed to give the life insurance company an idea of how healthy you are.
 There are usually questions about any medications you take, how often you take them and their dosages.

-Other questions may cover what doctors you’ve seen recently, their recommendations and whether you’ve been hospitalized recently.
+Other questions may cover your family medical history, what doctors you’ve seen recently, their recommendations and whether you’ve been hospitalized recently.
 These questions are usually the same as what you have answered on your application.
 It’s important to be careful that there are no discrepancies between your answers to these questions and the information you supplied on your application.

 2. Physical examination